CyberSecurityUP/GCP-Adversary-Emulator/README.md

 # GCP Adversary Emulator

-GCPAdversary is an adversary emulation tool designed for performing security tests on Google Cloud Platform (GCP) environments.
+GCP Adversary Emulator is an adversary emulation tool designed for performing security tests on Google Cloud Platform (GCP) environments.
 It allows the simulation of various adversary tactics, techniques, and procedures (TTPs), providing a robust approach to testing your systems' resilience.

 ## Features